auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-authorization.md

 ## ID Token Claims

 Through the use of Rule extensibility, Auth0 allows you to easily [add custom claims to an ID Token](/tokens/add-custom-claims) based on a user’s metadata.
-Though the process of adding custom claims via Rule is streamlined, because the rules engine is flexible and allows you to write custom code you can also do things that may have negative effects.
+Once added, you application can then verify the ID Token for the necessary claims and either allow or prevent access to certain functionality as required.
+Note that though the process of adding custom claims via Rule is streamlined, the Rule engine is flexible and allows you to write custom code that may have negative effects.
 So it’s important to follow our [rules best practice](/best-practices/rules) guidance anytime you utilize this extensibility feature.

 ::: panel Best Practice
 When you are considering adding custom claims, we recommend that you choose to store any data you may need to include within the claims in the user's `user` or `app` [Metadata](/users/concepts/overview-user-metadata).
 Doing so prevents you from needing to call out to an external API to fetch the data, which can negatively impact the performance and scalability of the login sequence.
 Remember to check out our [metadata best practices](architecture-scenarios/implementation/b2c/b2c-profile-mgmt#metadata) too.